All You Need to Know About Half-Hourly Meters

-Half hourly meters are required to large business energy usage.
-This is defined as these businesses who have a peak business energy usage rate over 100kW.
+Half hourly meters (also known as HH meters) are required for large business energy usage.
+This is defined as these businesses who have a peak business energy usage rate over 100 kWh.
 Despite being legally obliged to have a half hourly metering, they are actually useful for both the energy supplier and the business customer.

 What is a Half Hourly Meter?